MEDICAL SCHOOL ADMISSIONS FAQS

-Students are advised to apply no later than six weeks prior to the start of the semester in which they wish to enroll.
+Students are advised to apply to medical school no later than six weeks prior to the start of the semester in which they wish to enroll.
 AUC enrolls three classes each year: in January, May, and September.

 Baccalaureate degree: Your son or daughter will need to have a bachelor’s degree from an accredited university.